jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 SourceObjectName  : Product
 ```

 Now as you already know from the previous discussion about output in this post, the output returned is objects not just text.
-In this case one of these articles has a secret.
+In this case, one of these articles has a secret.

 Let's use another parameter available on `Get-DbaReplArticle` to filter by the `Name` of the article, and then pipe that output to `Select-Object` where we can select the properties we are interested in.
 Here you'll see I've added a property called `FilterClause` which shows if the article is making use of horizontal filtering.